Japanese Sex Toys as Portrayed in Ancient Shunga

 Shunga prints depicting Japanese sex toys from the Edo Period were included for the joy and education.
 These sex toys were produced for both men and women and the designs were often accompanied by pseudo-scientific descriptions explaining why each sex toy should be used.
 This stems from the idea that sex and health are inevitably entwined.

-Below you can find additional info and designs depicting Japanese sex toys and also pictures of original ones:
+Below you can find additional info and designs depicting Japanese sex toys and also pictures of original pieces:

 The above image (Fig.1.) depicts the following Japanese sex toys: a harigata (right), kujiri (upper left), and a dokata (below left).